The KL-UCB Algorithm for Bounded Stochastic Bandits and Beyond: Kullback-Leibler deviations for bounded variables with a random number of summands

 But as $\eta = 1/(\delta-1)$, $D=\left\lceil\frac{\log n}{\log \left( 1+1/(\delta-1) \right)}\right\rceil$ and as $\log(1+1/(\delta-1))\geq 1/\delta$, we obtain:

 \end{proof}

 Of course, a symmetric bound for the probability of over-estimating $\mu$ can be derived following the same lines.
 Together, they show that for all $\delta>0$:

-Finally, we state a more general deviation bound for arbitrary reward distributions with finite exponential moments. \begin{theorem} Let $(X_t)_t\geq 1$ be a sequence of random variables defined on a probability space $(\Omega, \F, \P)$ with common expectation $\mu=\E[X_t]$.
+Finally, we state a more general deviation bound for arbitrary reward distributions with finite exponential moments.
+The proof (very similar to that of Theorem~\ref{th:borneDev}) is omitted. \begin{theorem} Let $(X_t)_t\geq 1$ be a sequence of i.i.d. random variables defined on a probability space $(\Omega, \F, \P)$ with common expectation $\mu$.
 Assume that the cumulant-generating function